Skip to content

 • Inconsistent Analysis: The same evidence can lead to different conclusions depending on the analyst.

-RAG (Retrieval-Augmented Generation) is an architecture that combines information retrieval with generative AI.
-Here's why this approach is particularly powerful for forensic analysis.
+Evidence-centered AI combines search, structured forensic context, and generative reasoning.
+Here's why this approach is particularly useful for forensic analysis.

 Traditional keyword search requires knowing the exact terms to find results.
-RAG-based systems convert forensic artifacts into vector embeddings, enabling semantic similarity-based search.
+Evidence-centered systems can surface related artifacts by meaning, time, and investigative context.

-RAG captures the intent behind the question and automatically gathers all relevant evidence.
+This approach captures the intent behind the question and automatically gathers relevant evidence.

 2. Context-Aware Analysis#

-LLMs do not merely list collected evidence; they understand context and provide comprehensive analysis.
+AI models do not merely list collected evidence; they help organize context and produce a comprehensive analysis for investigator review.

 Input: Chronological event data collected from multiple artifacts Output: "A USB device (VID_0781, SanDisk) was connected on March 15, 2026 at 14:32.
 At 14:35:24, 3 minutes and 24 seconds after connection, access to 'Project_Confidential_2026.xlsx' was detected.
 At 14:37:02, a file of identical size (2.4MB) was copied to the USB drive."